Denver high school shooting suspect dead, coroner confirms

 DENVER (AP) — A body found in the Colorado woods near an abandoned car was that of a 17-year-old student accused of wounding two administrators in a shooting at his Denver high school, a coroner’s office said.

 Earlier in the day, Denver police identified the suspect as Austin Lyle.
-The Park County coroner’s office confirmed in a Facebook post that the body was that of Lyle’s.
-Cause of death wasn’t released, pending the completion of an autopsy.
+The Park County coroner’s office confirmed in a Facebook post that the body was of Lyle’s.
+The cause of death wasn’t released, pending the completion of an autopsy.

 The shooting occurred at East High School in Denver, not far from downtown, while two administrators searched Lyle for weapons, a daily requirement because of the boy’s behavioral issues, authorities said.
 Lyle fled after the shooting.